-The principal must appoint a chief proctor for each room in which an exam is administered and sufficient deputy proctors to maintain adequate supervision of students at all times.
-If both boys and girls are to take the exam, both male and female proctors must be in attendance.
+The principal must appoint a chief proctor for each room in which an examination is administered and sufficient deputy proctors to maintain adequate supervision of students at all times.
+Appropriate proctors must be available at all times for supervision for restroom breaks.

-Several days before the exam period, the specific directions for administering and scoring the exams must be distributed to all school personnel who will be responsible for proctoring and/or scoring these exams.
+Several days before the examination period, the specific directions for administering and scoring the examinations must be distributed to all school personnel who will be responsible for proctoring and/or scoring these examinations.

-A proctor orientation session must be held before the beginning of each exam period, during which the principal or the principal's designee can disseminate any special administrative information concerning the exam period and ensure that the proctors are familiar with the administrative procedures for the exams they will be administering.
+A proctor orientation session must be held before the beginning of each examination period, during which the principal or the principal's designee can disseminate any special administrative information concerning the examination period and ensure that the proctors are familiar with the administrative procedures for the examinations that they will be administering.

-All proctors must enforce in every particular the Department's regulations for administering exams.
-Each proctor must complete and sign the Deputy and Proctor Certificate to indicate that the rules and regulations for administering exams were properly observed.
+All proctors must enforce, in every particular, the Department's regulations for administering examinations.
+Each proctor must complete and sign the Deputy and Proctor Certificate to indicate that the rules and regulations for administering examinations were properly observed.